 Do you want to make a separate RSS feed for each category in WordPress?

-Locating RSS Feed for Categories in WordPress
+How to Find RSS Feeds for Different Categories in WordPress

 Categories and tags are two of the main default taxonomies in WordPress.
 They allow you to easily sort and organize your content into different subjects and topics.